Eviction Notices

 Sarah, a landlord, discovers that her tenant, Michael, has violated the terms of their lease agreement by having a pet in the rental unit, which is explicitly prohibited.
 Sarah serves a Notice to Correct Lease Violations, giving Michael 10 days to remove the pet from the premises.

-The purpose of this eviction notice is to address the violation and provide the tenant an opportunity to rectify the situation.
+The purpose of this eviction letter from the landlord is to address the violation and provide the tenant with an opportunity to rectify the situation.
 If Michael complies and removes the pet within the given timeframe, he can avoid eviction.

-David, a landlord, decides to sell the rental property and serves a 30-Day Notice to his tenant, Lisa.
+David, a landlord, decides to sell the rental property and serves a 30-day Notice to his tenant, Lisa.
 The notice informs Lisa that she has 30 days to vacate the premises.
-This eviction notice follows the insurance principle of providing a reasonable period for the tenant to find alternative housing arrangements and minimize the disruption caused by the eviction.
+This evict letter follows the insurance principle of providing a reasonable period for the tenant to find alternative housing arrangements and minimize the disruption caused by the eviction.

 Lisa has 30 days to secure a new place to live before she is required to move out.